In this guide, you’ll learn how to clean your Dyson V8 thoroughly.

 To prevent any downtime, purchase an extra filter(s), so you’ll have something to use while waiting.

 There are a ton of options – OEM and replacement.
-I’d suggest spending a bit more for an original to get the same filtration without degrading performance.
+I’d suggest spending more for an original to get the same filtration without degrading performance.

 Replacement options are less expensive, but there’s a risk of it not sifting allergens as well, thus compromising filtration.

-- Twist the filter counterclockwise to unlock and remove.
+- Twist the filter counterclockwise to unlock and remove it.